-As the home of one of the best and one of the oldest university in the world, Cambridge University, Cambridge, of course, has its own charm that you should see for yourself the next time you travel to the United Kingdom.
+As the home of one of the best and one of the oldest university in the world, Cambridge University, England’s points of interest in Cambridge.
+It has its own charm that you should see for yourself the next time you travel to the United Kingdom.
 Other than those majestic buildings housing the colleges of Cambridge University, Cambridge has some other interesting tourists attractions.

 During spring and summer, try to visit Cambridge University Botanic Garden which is beautifully landscaped.
 Take a walk among exotic blossoming flowers.
 You can also go to Fitzwilliam Museum where you can view art and artifacts from the past and the present days.